ianayala01/term-project-CSC317/README.md

 The application comes pre-seeded with:

 - 18 travel-related products across 9 categories
-- A test user account:
+- A test user account: You can register any account like
 - Email: test@example.com
 - Password: password123

 ## API Endpoints